 Even more expensive was the HAL 9000, a sentient computer that controlled the systems of the "Discovery One" spacecraft and interacted with the ship's astronaut crew in both the film and novel entitled "2001: A Space Odyssey".
 It was mostly depicted as a camera lens containing a red dot.
 As Arthur C. Clarke opinionated in "The Lost Worlds of 2001": "As is clearly stated in the novel (Chapter 16), HAL stands for Heuristically programmed ALgorithmic computer.
 However, about once a week [sic!] some character spots the fact that HAL is one letter ahead of IBM, and promptly assumes that Stanley [Kubrick] and I were taking a crack at the estimable institution."
 Arthur was quite the character.

 These are the facts.
 "The world is the totality of facts, not of things", as Ludwig Wittgenstein opinionated.
-As a matter of fact, I'm going to be frank; this is what "Jazz from HAL 9000" is: Just another very laborious Wiener Process that produced 12 endless streams of complex music, fit for a vinyl record.
+As a matter of fact, I'm going to be frank; this is what "Jazz from HAL 9000" is: Just another purely algorithmic Wiener Process that produced 12 endless streams of complex music.
 This ain't no "Jazz for the Jet Set".
 Quite Zappa-esque?
 No, Rothkamm-atic!
 But is anyone gonna care?